Nicconike/AutomatedGo/README.md

 - Detect current Go version from various file types (Dockerfile, go.mod, JSON configs, etc.)
 - Check for the latest available Go version
 - Download the latest Go version if an update is available
+- Checksum validation for downloaded Go versions to ensure integrity
 - Support for different operating systems and architectures

 ## Installation